jrudolph/vesuvius-gui/README.md

 If you pass a path to a ppm file, the app will use that to calculate a surface volume on the fly from the data in the ppm file.
 This is currently limited to Scroll 1 automatically.

+Alternatively, you can provide a path to a directory containing volume grid files of the format `cell_yxz_`.
+In that case, the app will only show local data without attempting to download from the blocks server.

 To run directly from sources run `cargo run --release -- <path-to-directory> <optional-path-to-ppm>`.

 ## Data License